contractlevel/yield-v2/docs/ARCHITECTURE.md

 - Users only touch `ParentVault`.
 - `ParentVault` deploys capital either locally (adapter) or remotely (CCIP → `ChildVault` → adapter).
-- The CRE workflow reaches `ParentVault` and `ChildVault` via each chain's `WorkflowRouter` to close epochs and rebalance, and both vaults can trigger CRE workflow runs back through those routers.
+- The CRE workflow reaches `ParentVault` and `ChildVault` via each chain's `WorkflowRouter` to close epochs and rebalance, and both vaults can trigger CRE workflow runs via log trigger.
 - `YieldcoinShare` transfers consult ACE on every move.

 ## 4. Lifecycle